jyshnkr/PyFlink-G05/README.md

 ## Description

-A Big data project to develop Google Page Rank System using Flink with Python.
+A Big data project to develop Google Page Rank System using Apache Flink with Python.